Carmel Alison Lam Foundation Secondary School

 Carmel Alison Lam Foundation Secondary School is a secondary school in Hong Kong established in 1982.

+History

+Founded in 1982, the educational institution is a Christian school.
+The Evangelical School Development Incorporation is the school's sponsor.
+The school ran a "flipped classroom" day in 2024 in which 28 students acted as teachers who instructed teachers about how activities like chess, the culture of Japan, and creating butter cookies.

 School Management Committee

 The School Management Committee is the top management of the school.

 Staff and students

 The school had about 1200 students in 30 classes and had 70 staff in 2007.

 Projects

 A Reading Award Scheme is launched to establish a reading culture among students, with the aim of enhancing students' language proficiency.

 Starting from the academic year 2004–05, online learning through the eClass platform was introduced to the school.
 An individual account is allocated to every teacher and student, so that students can continue their online learning after school and during holidays.
 Through the platform, teachers and students can carry out online discussions as well as obtain the latest information.

 In 1992, the school introduced "ASL Liberal Studies" to the curriculum.

 In the 2004 Advanced Level Examinations, students achieved a 100% passing rate in Liberal Studies.

 Beginning in 2005, Liberal Studies were introduced to the Form One curriculum, so that students are familiarized with the subject that will be implemented under a new academic structure.
 Liberal Studies equips students to understand today's social, national and global issues.